chess-fan/thoughts/README.md

 <br><br>
 me:

-I can do that, yes (or also others).
+I can do that, yes.
 The source is free, and can be forked anytime...
 As a matter of fact, I have forked it now [here](https://github.com/chess-fan/ChessCoin_source)
 * main reason for now: to have the commit comments and with that also: a backup, so the source doesn't disappear